wjakew/done/README.md

 - `terminal`: This command is used to display a terminal prompt.
 It does not require any additional arguments.
 Usage: `terminal`.

+- `debug`: This command is used to display a debug prompt.
+It does not require any additional arguments.
+Usage: `debug`.

 ### Main Page

 When you open the application, you'll see the main page.
 This page displays a list of your tasks.
 Each task has a title and a checkbox that you can use to mark the task as done.